 As an attorney, the majority of your attention likely goes into how you can help your clients in the most effective and professional way possible.
-But as the competition gets stiffer and you build your marketing strategy for your law firm, you might be curious as to whether social media is worth your time and energy.
-Is the power of social media something that lawyers, regardless of the firm size or practice area, should explore?
+But as the competition gets stiffer and you build your marketing strategy for your law firm, you might be curious whether social media is worth your time and energy.
+Is the power of social media for lawyers something, regardless of the firm size or practice area, you should explore?

-First and foremost, social media is an entertaining tool, and that’s a key component you have to realize in order to understand how social media works.
-However, it's still worth paying attention to.
-Did you know that over 53% of the world’s population is on some sort of social media platform?
-On top of that, 73% of lawyers and law firms utilize LinkedIn to help them get more business.
-Here are only some benefits of social media marketing.
+First and foremost, social media is a tool for entertainment.
+This is a key concept you must grasp to understand how social media works.
+But it's more than that.
+With over 53% of the world’s population on some sort of social media platform, 73% of lawyers and law firms use LinkedIn alone to reach more people and help them get more business.
+Here are only some of the benefits of social media marketing.

 Let’s be honest.
-There is very little possibility that a person who is facing serious charges right now, happens to scroll Facebook posts and ads.
-Still, according to a study conducted by the American Bar Association, 29% of lawyers report that they get new clients through social media profiles.
-That means that lawyers find their potential clients not through selling their services, but through branding.
-You never know who is going to see your social media platforms and send an interesting quote to a friend or family member.
-Considering the sheer volume of people who are active on social media channels, there is a high chance that potential leads from your target audience will come in contact with your social media accounts.
+There is little possibility that a person who is facing serious charges right now happens to scroll through Facebook posts and ads.
+Still, according to a study by the American Bar Association, 29% of lawyers report getting new clients through social media profiles.
+That means that lawyers find their potential clients not through selling their services but through branding.
+You never know who will see your social media platforms and send them along to a friend or family member.

 Become a Recognizable Brand

 Your practice is more than just a law firm.
-By tapping into different social media tools and platforms, you help to establish yourself as more than a group of lawyers, but as a respected brand in the community.
-Although you might not currently think of your law firm as a brand, the more consistently that you post on social media, the more you begin to build a brand in the eyes of your audience.
-The top law firms in the world don’t need to sell potential clients a service; instead, they use a tailored marketing strategy as a way to establish brand recognition and consistency.
-Make sure that all of your posts maintain some level of consistency in terms of image style, colors, and overall aesthetic.
+By tapping into different social media tools and platforms, you help establish yourself as more than a group of lawyers, but as a respected brand in the community.
+Although you might not currently think of your firm as a brand, the more consistently you post on social media, the more you build a brand in the eyes of your audience.
+The top law firms worldwide don’t need to sell potential clients a service; instead, they use a tailored social media strategy to establish brand recognition and consistency.
+Ensure all your posts maintain consistency in image style, colors, and overall aesthetic.

 Let New Clients Find You

-Social media is meant for sharing emotions and participating in people’s lives.
-Event-based advertising and community-focused marketing are the elements that help both to take part in the audience’s life and promote your services
+Social media is intended for sharing emotions and participating in people’s lives.
+Event-based advertising and community-focused marketing are elements that can help you both take part in the audience’s life and promote your services.

-Keep in mind that not every type of lawyer should aim to attract new clients through the same social media advertising strategy.
-For example, maybe you’re a personal injury lawyer who wants to come up with a marketing strategy to attract and educate more prospective clients on slip and fall accidents in the winter.
-You shouldn’t use the same types of social media posts as a family lawyer who works on custody battles and divorce hearings.
 You might need to try posting different types of content on your pages to see what performs the best.
-Maybe your audience gravitates toward educational social media posts or maybe they prefer a more emotional marketing approach.
-By posting different types of content, you can better understand what your audience prefers to see on their feed.
+Maybe your audience gravitates toward educational, social media posts or a more emotional marketing approach.
+By posting different types of valuable content, you can better understand what your audience prefers to see on their feed.

 Improve Your SEO